 How do I order the pictures that the photographer's take?
 Students will receive information via e-mail about a week after the ceremony from GradImages.
 They can be contacted at 800-261-2576 and at email@example.com.

-How do I order a video of the ceremony?
+How do I order a video of the ceremony (available on flash drive)?
 Ordering information can be found on the inside cover of the commencement program or also here.